individual bonds

 However, the costs of owning individual bonds can be offset by the benefits they provide.
 For example, if you have a large amount of money to invest, owning individual bonds can provide greater flexibility in terms of selecting bonds that meet your specific needs.
 In addition, if you hold the bonds until maturity, you won’t need to pay any ongoing management fees, which can be a significant cost savings over time.

-As fiduciary money managers who work primarily with clients on comprehensive retirement plans, B&C Financial Advisors utilizes individual bonds to plan more accurately for cash flow and realize more predictable returns.
+As fiduciary money managers who work primarily with clients on comprehensive retirement plans, B&C Financial Advisors utilize individual bonds to plan more accurately for cash flow and realize more predictable returns.
 If you are interested in learning more about adding individual bonds to your overall financial plan, do not hesitate to contact us.